SolaWing/xcode-build-server/Readme.md

 clone this repo, and just `ln -s ABSPATH/TO/xcode-build-server /usr/local/bin`

 # Usage
-In Workspace root, run `xcode-build-server config` to generate buildServer.json. so sourcekit-lsp will use xcode-build-server to provide compile infomation.

-Then, xcode build, copy the build log, and run `pbpaste | xcode-build-server parse -o .compile` to put formatted compile log into the module root dir.
+**xcode build, copy the build log, and then in Workspace root**, run:

-Then, the lsp should get the flags from .compile file(which should be in ancestor dir of the swift file)
+`pbpaste | xcode-build-server parse`

+this should generate buildServer.json, which hook sourcekit-lsp to use the buildServer to provide compile infomation and a .compile hidden file, which provide actual compile command

+last, restart your language server, and it should work.

+if your build environment changes(eg: add new files, switch sdk, debug/release, conditional macro, etc..), just repeat previous action to update compile info

+## Index And Build
+[sourcekit-lsp](https://github.com/apple/sourcekit-lsp#indexing-while-building) use indexing while build. if you found find definition or references is not work correctly, just build it from xcode to update index

 # More